SEND sensory and physical needs

 Have you noticed that your child’s walking pattern is unsteady or do they have difficulties holding and manipulating objects which you would expect a child of their age to be able to do?
 Has your child reached their developmental milestones?
 If you have concerns about your child’s fine or gross motor skills, or their mobility, you should speak to your health visitor or to your doctor.

 Some physical disabilities are apparent at a child’s birth, while others might be acquired due to an accident or injury.
-There are also physical disabilities which become apparent as a child gets a little older.
+There are also physical disabilities that become apparent as a child gets a little older.

-There are also a wide variety of medical conditions which may or may not have visible symptoms.
+There are also a wide variety of medical conditions that may or may not have visible symptoms.
 If you are concerned about your child’s health, you should speak to your health visitor or doctor.
 For children who have difficulties in school, or with attending school, there are various options available including specialist support for the school, education in hospital or part-time timetables.

 Further information